GeoExchange systems are the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available.

 Quick Capital Investment Payback.
-GeoExchange systems pay for themselves in less time than traditional HVAC systems, depending on current heating and cooling use, size of the installation and other factors.
+GeoExchange systems pay for themselves in less time than conventional HVAC/R systems, depending on current heating and cooling use, size of the installation and other factors.
 They have a lower life-cycle cost.

-A TRAK GeoExchange ground loop is a system of multiple vertical pipes set about 140 metres (450 feet) deep into the Earth and spaced about 6 metres (20 feet apart) as a field.
-Typically, a 70% water and 30% environmentally-safe glycol fluid pumped through these loops to TRAK Heat Pumps that either absorbs or releases heat, depending on the season.
-In winter heating mode, fluid is chilled by giving its energy off into the building, drawing heat out of the warmer ground (+6C to +16C year-round).
-In summer cooling mode, fluid is warmed by drawing energy out of the building and rejecting heat to the cooler ground.
+A TRAK GeoExchange ground loop is a system of multiple vertical polyethylene plastic pipes set about 140 metres (450 feet) deep into the Earth and spaced about 6 metres (20 feet apart) as a field.
+Typically, a 70% water and 30% environmentally-safe glycol fluid is pumped through these loops to TRAK Heat Pumps that either absorbs or releases heat, depending on the season.
+In winter heating mode, fluid is chilled by giving its thermal energy off into the building, drawing heat out of the warmer ground (+6°C to +16°C year-round).
+In summer cooling mode, fluid is warmed by drawing thermal energy out of the building and rejecting heat to the cooler ground.